ibm-cloud-docs/satellite/ts-hosts-login.md

 ## Host registration script fails
 {: #ts-hosts-login-host-script}

 You receive output similar to the following messages.
-Note that the package name might be replaced with another package name.
+The package name in the output varies depending on your environment.

 ```sh
 No package matching '\''container-selinux'\'' found available, installed or updated